What to Eat When You Are Pregnant?

 Moreover, one cup of blueberries contains 114 mg of potassium which is essential for regulating blood pressure.
 High blood pressure during pregnancy can cause various complications including preeclampsia.

 5. Dark leafy vegetables

-Another reason you should include dark leafy greens into your diet is because they are ideal for joint pain relief due to high levels of calcium which are essential for bone health.
+Another reason you should include dark leafy greens in your diet is that they are ideal for joint pain relief due to high levels of calcium which are essential for bone health.

 Research has shown that healthy diet is essential for the development of the baby and optimal health of the mother.